lg-gonzalez-juarez/PlanningTestB2/pages/md/unit07.md

 ## 7A countable/uncontable nouns

-* There are two kinds of noun in English, countable(C) and uncontable(U) C=things you can count.
-C nouns can be singular or plural -one apple, two apples, three apples
+{% include tip.html content="There are two kinds of noun in English, countable(C) and uncontable(U)
+<br> C=things you can count.
+C nouns can be singular or plural" %}
+- one apple, two apples, three apples

-U=things you can't count.
-U nouns can't be plural -butter,meat NOT: two butters, three meats
+{% include tip.html content="U=things you can't count.
+U nouns can't be plural" %}
+- butter,meat <span class="label label-danger">NOT: two butters, three meats</span>

-* Some nouns can be C or U but the meaning is different -an ice cream
+{% include tip.html content="Some nouns can be C or U but the meaning is different" %}
+- an ice cream
--some ice cream
+- some ice cream

-a/an, some/any
+### a/an, some/any

 |countable|uncontable
 -|-